rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

         null_over_false: true
 ```

 Bool types are typically used for on/off, yes/no responses.
-But sometimes, the `false` is missused as *no-result* response, where `null` would be more accurate:
+But sometimes, the `false` is misused as a *no-result* response, where `null` would be more accurate:

 ```php
 public function getProduct()